 Step by step, here’s how to maximise the latest boosted offer from American Express.

-This won’t be for everyone, but if you are in a situation to follow these steps and spend the money required, it’s hard to beat the return from the welcome offer and account credit deals available through the American Express Platinum credit card over the next seven months.
+This won’t be for everyone, but if you are in a situation to follow these steps and spend the money required, it’s hard to beat the return from the welcome offer and account credit deals available through the American Express Platinum credit card over the next year.

 Here’s how you can take advantage, then ditch the card with a healthy profit.